BuffaloBorn/aws_cert/review_questions/ch11_Additional_Key_Services.md

 Answer: A

-11. You are trying to decrypt ciphertext with AWS KMS and the decryption operation is failing.
+11.You are trying to decrypt ciphertext with AWS KMS and the decryption operation is failing.
 Which of the following are possible causes?
 (Choose 2 answers)

 - A.  The private key does not match the public key in the ciphertext.
-- B.  The plaintext was encrypted along with an encryption context, and you are not providing the identical encryption context when calling the Decrypt API.
+- **B.  The plaintext was encrypted along with an encryption context, and you are not providing the identical encryption context when calling the Decrypt API.**
-- C.  The ciphertext you are trying to decrypt is not valid.
+- **C.  The ciphertext you are trying to decrypt is not valid.**
 - D.  You are not providing the correct symmetric key to the Decrypt API.

-Answer:
+Answer: B, C

 12.Your company has 30 years of financial records that take up 15TB of on-premises storage.
 It is regulated that you maintain these records, but in the year you have worked